When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Data Limit

-Windscribe is a popular free VPN that has a very compelling offer that has its upsides and downsides.
+Windscribe is a popular provider with a compelling offer that has its upsides and downsides.
 Speaking of its downsides, you'll end up with a limited data allowance.
 More precisely, you get 10GB of monthly data if you sign up with a valid email address.
 If you want to go fully anonymous, you’ll only get 2GB of data.
 On the plus side, Windscribe offers apps for any device imaginable.

-We have to note that Windscribe can perform quite well, as its free servers don't get overcrowded that often.
+We have to note that Windscribe performs quite well, as its free servers don't get overcrowded often.
 That means you can use it to unblock sites and even streaming apps.
-While doing so, rest assured that your data is safe from leaks due to Windscribe's advanced firewall that acts as a kill switch.
+Also, rest assured that your data is safe from leaks due to Windscribe's advanced firewall that acts as a kill switch and removes ads as well.
 There are also tons of high-end features, but most of those are limited due to the free plan's nature.

 Another perk is that Windscribe gives you unlimited simultaneous connections.
 Of course, to take full advantage of that, you'll need unlimited bandwidth, which you can get for $5.75/month for the VPN's annual plan.
 However, if you decide to upgrade, know that your refund request will be limited by a period of 3 days and 10 GB of data.
 There's also no 24/7 live chat support, but email support is there.